 Regardless of whether a victim elects to pursue a criminal complaint or whether the offense is alleged to have occurred on or off campus, the College will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights and options.
-The College complies with Illinois State Law in recognizing orders of protection and any person who obtains an order of protection from Illinois or any other U.S. State should provide a copy to the MCC Police Department and the Office of the Title IX Coordinator.
-A complainant may then meet with campus police to develop a Safety Action Plan, which is a plan for campus police and the victim to reduce risk of harm while on campus or coming and going from campus.
+The College complies with Illinois State Law in recognizing orders of protection and any person who obtains an order of protection from Illinois or any other U.S. State should provide a copy to the Campus Police Department and the Office of the Title IX Coordinator.
+A complainant may then meet with Campus Police to develop a Safety Action Plan, to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to: police escorts, special parking arrangements, providing a temporary cell phone, changing classroom location or allowing a student to complete assignments from home, or other measures as determined appropriate by the College.